yusungsim/ch101-check/readme.md

     For MacOS and Unix-like OS, use terminal emulator.

 2. Execute the main module with python in commandline as follows.
+You must give target txt file path as argument.

     ```
     # goto root folder of this project

     $ python3 main.py <input txt file name>
+    ```

+    You may need to move txt file in appropriate directory.

+    ```
+    # example: Place "zoom_log.txt" in "input" directory

+    $ python3 main.py input/zoom_log.txt
     ```

 3. The parsed result will be in `output` directory.